raguramsiva/Software-Design-Patterns-and-OOP-Project/phase2/design_document.md

 We used the Facade Design Pattern for our controller class, `TransactionSystem` .
 The `TransactionSystem` class was initially responsible for multiple actors and had multiple responsibilities (creating users, inventory management, etc.).
 Now, with the Facade Design Pattern, we now consider `TransactionSystem` class as a Facade class, and delegate responsibilities to the following classes: `InventorySystemBoundary`, `UserManagerBoundary`, and `DatabaseAccessBoundary`.
 The `InventorySystemBoundary` class creates an inventory, `DatabaseAccessBoundary` injects products into this inventory, and `UserManagerBoundary` creates and manages users.

-###Factory Design Pattern
+### Factory Design Pattern

 We have a `TransactionFactory` interface which has a `createTransaction` method.
 We created `CustomerTransaction` and `AdministratorTransaction` which both implement the `TransactionFactory` interface.
 Each implementation creates a transaction for a customer and administrator respectively.
 Our `TransactionSystem` class then creates instances of `CustomerTransaction` and `AdministratorTransaction` and then calls the `createTransaction` method.
 In the future, if we wanted to add a new type of transaction, we would simply create a new class that implements `TransactionFactory`.

+### Singleton Design Pattern

-**Singleton Design Pattern:** We applied the Singleton Design Pattern to our `MenuUI` class to ensure that there was a single instance of `MenuUI` for our program.
+We applied the Singleton Design Pattern to our `MenuUI` class to ensure that there was a single instance of `MenuUI` for our program.
 Within the `MenuUI` class, we made the constructor for `MenuUI` private and created a private static instance of `MenuUI`.
 We have a `getInstance()` method that returns the single instance of `MenuUI`.
 We then call the `getInstance()` method in our `WholesaleMain` class which contains our program's main method and serves as the entrypoint to our program.

+### Template Design Pattern

-**Template Design Pattern:** We implemented the Template Design Pattern to allow for various store memberships (Silver, Gold, Platinum) which provide customers with discounts.
+We implemented the Template Design Pattern to allow for various store memberships (Silver, Gold, Platinum) which provide customers with discounts.
 Memberships are related in terms of functionality, but will differ in the amount of discount provided.

 ## Packaging Strategy